belzecue/Terrain3D_wiki/Home.md

 * Physics - Terrain collision uses a HeightMap shape for each region.
 The demo player uses a CharacterBody and works fine.
 * Navigation Server - Haven't tested it, but the terrain does provide full lod0 collision, so baking should work.
 * Occlusion - Haven't tested it.
 At the least you can use manual shapes.
-* SDGFI - Haven't tested either.
+* SDGFI - Seems to work fine.
 * Lightmap baking - There is no UV2 to bake lightmaps onto, so that's out.

 For all other known issues, see [Issues](https://github.com/outobugi/GDExtensionTerrain/issues)